Meyer Levin: Career

 Levin was born in Chicago.
 He published six novels before World War II.
-Though critical response was good, none were successful financially.
+Even though the critical response to them was good, none of them were financially successful.
 Reporter (1929) was a novel of the modern newspapers, Frankie and Johnny (1930) an urban romance, Yehuda (1931) takes place on a kibbutz, and The New Bridge (1933) dealt with unemployed construction workers at the beginning of the Depression.
 In 1937, Levin published The Old Bunch, a story of immigrant Chicago Jewry that James T. Farrell called "one of the most serious and ambitious novels yet produced by the current generation of American novelists."
 Citizens (1940) was a fictional account of the 1937 strike at the Republic Steel Company plant outside Chicago.

-He also wrote and directed a documentary titled "The Illegals," for the Office Of War.
+He also wrote and directed a documentary titled "The Illegals", for the Office Of War Information.
 The film dealt with the smuggling of Jews out of Poland.

 Levin was a war correspondent in Europe during World War II, representing the Overseas News Agency and the Jewish Telegraphic Agency.

-After the war, Levin wrote, with the approval of the Frank family, a play based on The Diary of Anne Frank, but his play was not produced.
-Instead a version of the same story dramatized by Frances Goodrich and Albert Hackett reached Broadway.
+After the war, Levin wrote, with the approval of the Frank family, a play which was based on The Diary of Anne Frank, but his play was not produced.
+Instead, another version of the same story which was dramatized by Frances Goodrich and Albert Hackett reached Broadway.
 Levin sued for plagiarism.

 Meyer wrote the 1956 novel Compulsion, inspired by the Leopold and Loeb case.
-The novel, for which Levin was given a Special Edgar Award by the Mystery Writers of America in 1957, was the basis for Levin's own 1957 play adaptation and the 1959 film based on it, starring Orson Welles.
+The novel, for which Levin was given a Special Edgar Award by the Mystery Writers of America in 1957, was the basis for Levin's own 1957 play adaptation and the 1959 film which was based on it, starring Orson Welles.
 Compulsion was "the first 'documentary' or 'non-fiction novel' ("a style later used in Truman Capote's In Cold Blood and Norman Mailer's The Executioner's Song").